 This article contains affiliate links.
 When you click on any of my affiliate links, I earn a small commission at no additional cost to you

 What To Know Before You Visit Pompeii

 You’ll want to dedicate several hours to Pompeii.

-I recommend spending a minimum of 5 hours in Pompeii if you are interested in the history of Ancient Rome or Pompeii I promise you will not be disappointed.
-I know 5 hours seems like a long time but you do not want to rush the tours of Pompeii.
+When you visit Pompeii I recommend spending a minimum of 5 hours if you are interested in the history of Ancient Rome or Pompeii I promise you will not be disappointed.

 Pompeii is open every day except 25th December, 1st January and 1st May.